AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/general/site-down-troubleshooting-diagram.md

 ---
+description: This Adobe Commerce site down troubleshooting diagram can be used to identify and resolve causes of a site down.
+labels: Magento Commerce,Magento Commerce C,site down,troubleshooting,diagram,Adobe Commerce
 title: Site down troubleshooting diagram
-labels: Magento Commerce,Magento Commerce C,site down,troubleshooting,diagram,Adobe Commerce
 ---

+# Site down troubleshooting diagram

 This Adobe Commerce site down troubleshooting diagram can be used to identify and resolve causes of a site down.